Assistive Technology repairs and maintenance in your plan

 Make a claim to be reimbursed for the repairs from your NDIS budget.

-The provider or your plan manager can make a service booking for the repairs on the myplace portal.
+The provider can make a service booking for the repairs on the myplace portal.
+They will claim from your plan once they receive an invoice for the completed repairs.

 3.Have your AT repaired